mikyll/Mobile-Systems-M/flashcards.md

 startActivity(pdfIntent); // tells Android to search for an Activity that can handle a PDF file and start it
 ```

+> **NB**: when an Intent starts an Activity from a different application, a separate task is created, and the activity is put on top of it.

 **IntentFilters** are declared in the _manifest_ of an application, and specify which Intents the application can handle (i.e. which Intents can target it).